maddigsys/falco-ai/README.md

 # Falco AI Alert System with Integrated Web UI

-> ⚠️ **WORK IN PROGRESS DISCLAIMER** ⚠️
-> **This project is actively under development.** While the core functionality is operational, some features and configurations may not work as expected.
-We are continuously improving the system and fixing issues as they arise.
-Please use with caution in production environments and report any issues you encounter.

-🚀 **Complete Integration Ready!** A comprehensive security alert system that combines Falco runtime security with AI-powered analysis and an interactive web dashboard.
+> 🚀 **Production Ready!** A comprehensive security alert system that combines Falco runtime security with AI-powered analysis and an interactive web dashboard.

 ## ✨ Features